aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 ha)

-**Procedure:** First, values larger than 300 and smaller than 400 from [Landscape classification](#Ch05.03) are coded as 1 and everything else as NA.
+**Procedure:** First, values larger than 300 and smaller than 400 from [Landscape classification](#Ch05.03) are coded as 1, and all other values as NA.
-Then values 500 from [Landscape classification](#Ch05.03) are coded as 0 and everything else as NA.
-Then, the first layer (1=presence) is covered over the second layer (presence=0) and written to file (matching the input).
-Finally, with the function `egvtools::landscape_function()` total edge between the two classes is calculated.
+Then values 500 from [Landscape classification](#Ch05.03) are coded as 0, and all other values as NA.
+Then, the first layer (1 = presence) is covered over the second layer (presence = 0) and written to file (matching the input).
+Next, using the function `egvtools::landscape_function()` total edge between the two classes is calculated.
 During calculation of landscape metric, inverse distance weighted (power = 2) gap filling on the output is initialized to ensure no missing values at the edges.
 Finally, the layer is standardized by